Personal Consumption Expenditures

 PCE, however, adjusts for changing consumer behavior, like opting for cheaper alternatives when prices rise.

 PCE is more comprehensive, including healthcare costs covered by insurance and government programs.
-Because of this broader scope, the Fed prefers PCE for analyzing inflation trends and setting monetary policy.
+Because of this broader scope, the US Federal Reserve uses PCE inflation, not CPI, as its 2% policy target.

 Why PCE is Important for the Economy